+* - transducer prefix [4] (i.e. “u_” or “i_” or nothing)

 Cable(s) series impedance (optional)

 1D CSV table “output cable series impedance path” is effective series impedance of the cable between transducer and digitizer (component “Zcb” in the correction diagram).
 It is part of the transducer loading corrections.
 In differential mode both high- and low-side cables are expected to be identical!
 Note the cable correction can be omitted if the transducer was calibrated together with the cable.